 - learning is an on-going, interactive and contextualised process

-- learning behaviour should be considered in the larger cultural context to properly understand the assessment.
+- learning and behaviour should be considered in the larger cultural context to properly understand the assessment.

-- any mismatch between students’ physical, interpersonal and learning environments and student characteristics and needs is identified.
+- any mismatch between students’ physical, interpersonal and learning environments and students' characteristics and needs is identified.

 4. Collaborative and seamless model of service

 This principle is about consulting and working with kura/schools, kaiako/teachers, akonga/students, whānau/families and communities and professional communities of practice, to put in place effective strategies and programmes to achieve mutually agreed goals.
 RTLB value open communication and sharing of knowledge.

 The key to this principle is placing the student at the centre and asking 'How can we best meet the needs of this student?'

 - negotiating, facilitating and supporting kura/schools to make sustainable change